Ulsan Grand Park Light Festival

 Taebaeksan Mountain Snow Festival

-Taebaeksan Mountain Snow Festival presents large-scaled snow sculptures in the national park, Jungang-ro, Hwangji Pond and other downtown areas.
-Also, various programs like Taebaeksan Mountain Snowflake Hiking Competition, Igloo Cafe, ice fountain, snow sliding, starlight festival, and more are planned for a fun and fantastic festival.
+Taebaeksan Mountain Snow Festival presents large-scale snow sculptures in the national park Jungang-ro, Hwangji Pond and other downtown areas.

 For more information in Korean, English, Japanese and Chinese, call the travel hotline at 1330.
 The homepage (festival.taebaek.go.kr) is only available in Korean.

 For more information in Korean, English, Japanese and Chinese, call the travel hotline at 1330.
-The homepage (bctf.kr) is only in Korean.
+The homepage (festival700.or.kr) is only available in Korean.